Azure/AppService/_posts/2025-03-19-redis-sidecar-extension.md

 1. Navigate to the **Azure Portal** and open your **App Service** resource.
 2. Go to **Deployment Center** in the left-hand menu and navigate to the **Containers** tab.

+    *Note: You might see a banner which says ***Interested in adding containers to run alongside your app?
+Click here to give it a try***.
+Clicking on the banner will enable the new Containers experience for you.*

 3. Add the Redis sidecar extension like this

     ![Redis Sidecar]({{site.baseurl}}/media/2025/03/add-redis.jpg)